Short-term wins help build necessary momentum.

 Define the ART

-In Create the Implementation Plan, the process stakeholders used to identify the first value stream and ART was defined.
+In Create the Implementation Plan, the process stakeholders used to identify the first value stream and ART were defined.
 At that stage of planning, the ART is defined with just enough detail to determine that it’s a potential ART.
 However, the parameters and boundaries of the ART are left to those who better understand the local context, as shown in Figure 1 .

 To understand who the Business Owners are, special care must be taken.
 Clearly, they include internal and external customers and/or their Product Management proxies.
-“Taking a systems view,” however, means that others should often be included as well—for example, VPs of development/technology, data center managers, enterprise and security architects, and marketing and sales executives.
+“Applying a systems view,” however, means that others should often be included as well—for example, VPs of development/technology, data center managers, enterprise and security architects, and marketing and sales executives.
 Only the right set of Business Owners can collectively align differing organizational responsibilities and perspectives.

 Set the Launch Date and Program Calendar

 With the ART definition in hand, the next step is to set the date for the first Program Increment (PI) Planning event.
 This creates a forcing function, a ‘date-certain’ deadline for the launch, which will create a starting point and define the planning timeline.

 The first step is to establish the cadence for the program, including both the PI and iteration lengths.
 The SAFe Big Picture shows a 10-week PI, which consists of four regular iterations and one Innovation and Planning (IP) iteration.
 There is no fixed rule for the PI cadence, nor for how much time should be reserved for the IP iteration.
 The recommended duration of a PI is between 8 to 12 weeks, with a bias toward the shorter duration (10 weeks, for example).
 Once the cadence is chosen, it should remain stable and not arbitrarily change from one PI to another.
 This allows the ART to have a predictable rhythm and velocity.
 The fixed cadence also allows a full year of program events to be scheduled on people’s calendars.
 The PI calendar usually includes the following activities:

 - PI planning

 - System Demos

 - ART Sync, or individual Scrum of Scrum and PO Sync meetings

 - Inspect and Adapt (I&A) workshop